Legal history of wills: Personal property

 The history of wills of personalty was considerably different, but to some extent followed parallel lines.
 In both cases partial preceded complete power of disposition.
 The general opinion of the best authorities is that by the common law of England a man could only dispose of his whole personal property if he left no wife or children; if he left either wife or children he could only dispose of one-half, and one-third if he left both wife and children.
 The shares of wife and children were called their pars rationabilis.
 This pars rationabilis is expressly recognized in Magna Carta and was sued for by the writ de rationabili parte.
 At what period the right of disposition of the whole personalty superseded the old law is uncertain.
 That it did so is certain, and the places where the old rule still existed—the province of York, Wales and the City of London—were regarded as exceptions.
-The right of bequest in these places was not assimilated to the general law until comparatively recent times by Acts passed between 1693 and 1726.
+The right of bequest in these places was not assimilated to the general law until, for York, the passing of the Wills Act 1692 (4 Will. & Mar. c.
+2) for the province of York (other than the City of York) and the Wills Act 1703 (2 & 3 Ann. c.
+5), for the City of York; for Wales by the Wills Act 1695 (7 & 8 Will.
+3. c.
+38) with the final assimilation not taking place until 1 June 1725 when the City of London Elections Act 1724 (11 Geo.
+1. c.
+18) abolished pars rationabilis for unmarried freemen of the City of London.
 A will of personalty could be made by a male at fourteen, by a female at twelve.
 The formalities in the case of wills of personalty were not as numerous as in the case of wills of land.
 Up to 1838 a nuncupative or oral will was sufficient, subject, where the gift was of £30 or more, to the restrictions contained in the Statute of Frauds.
-The witnesses to a written will need not be "credible," and it was specially enacted by an Act of 1705 that any one who could give evidence in a court of law was a good witness to a will of personalty.
+The witnesses to a written will need not be "credible," and it was specially enacted by Administration of Justice Act 1705 (4 & 5 Ann. c.
+3) that any one who could give evidence in a court of law was a good witness to a will of personalty.
 A will entirely in the testator's handwriting, called a holographic will, was valid without signature.
-At one time the executor was entitled to the residue in default of a residuary legatee, but the Executors Act 1830 made him in such an event trustee for the next of kin.
+At one time the executor was entitled to the residue in default of a residuary legatee, but the Executors Act 1830 (11 Geo.
+4 & 1 Will.
+4. c.
+40) made him in such an event trustee for the next of kin.